Antônio Carlos Magalhães: Comparative perspective within Brazilian regional “bossism”

 Histories of Brazilian politics place Magalhães within a longer lineage of regional bossism that scholars trace to coronelismo in the Old Republic.
 Although the institutional environment changed markedly after 1985, researchers argue that Bahia under Magalhães exemplified the reconfiguration of traditional practices through modern party alliances, media strategy, and discretionary control over state budgets.
 The result, in comparative perspective, was a modernized form of subnational leadership that both resembled and departed from earlier oligarchic patterns, persisting for decades and then receding as national and state-level competition intensified.

 Personal life

 ACM married Arlette Maron in 1952.
 Obituaries list three children, including federal deputy Luiz Eduardo Magalhães, who died in 1998, and ACM Junior who succeeded him and note that members of the family remained active in politics in subsequent decades.

-ACM's grandson Antônio Carlos Magalhães Neto, widely known as ACM Neto, was Mayor of Salvador from 2013 to 2021 and unsuccessfuly ran for governor of Bahia in 2022.
+ACM's grandson Antônio Carlos Magalhães Neto, widely known as ACM Neto, was Mayor of Salvador from 2013 to 2021 and unsuccessfully ran for governor of Bahia in 2022.

 ACM maintained a long association with Salvador's civic institutions through patronage and cultural sponsorship linked to state programs, although accounts differ on the extent to which such activities were politically instrumental.